pkivolowitz/asm_book/projects/walkies/README.md

 "flushing" any buffered characters all the way to their ultimate end point.

 Note that `cout` can be replaced with the name of any output stream.
+Though observe that its counterpart `cerr`, which is intended for diagnostics and error reporting, does not use a buffer so that important messages are reported immediately.
+As a result, there is never any need to call `cerr.flush()`.

 ## Forcing Output In Assembly Language